mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap8/Attention_to_details/README.txt

 If our website is powered by word doc, or if down the road our website is powered by a content management system or a blog<- it's BEM

-But if for a not that generic paragraph, we could go to our customized shortcuts....
+But if for a much more generic paragraph, we could go to our customized shortcuts.... as soon as we keep our contents scoped in our class...
+And we only want to apply this class to the element if we are ok with the descendants being styled in a specific way.

 -----------------------------------------------------------------
 Sidenote 1:
 It's ok to overwrite your column grid when necessary.